kktiwa/json-parser/README.md

 sbt docker:publishLocal
 ```

-2. To bring up the parser API from the docker container, run the below command:
+2. To bring up the parser API within a docker container, run the below command from the project root directory:

 ```
-docker-compose -f docker-compose.yml up -d
+docker-compose up -d
 ```

-3. If you don't have any other docker containers running, you can shut down the ones for this project with the following
+3. You can stop the running container using the following command:
-   command:

 ```
-docker stop $(docker ps -aq)
+docker-compose rm --stop
 ```

 4. Finally, if you want to remove all docker images: